-“I would have never worn those ugly-ass [Bruno Magli] shoes.”
+“I would have never worn those ugly-*ss [Bruno Magli] shoes.”

-(Simpson, O. J.; civil trial deposition for [1997 Ron Goldman] wrongful-death lawsuit; January 1996.) (this was Simpson’s response to a photo of him wearing Bruno Magli shoes; a men’s size 12 Bruno Magli shoe print stamped in the victims’ blood was found at the scene; a salesman testified at the 1994-95 criminal trial to selling a pair of Bruno Maglis to O. J.; Simpson wears a size 12; only 299 pairs of Bruno Magli size 12’s had ever been sold in the U.S.; since then, 30-plus photos have surfaced of O. J. wearing the Bruno Maglis before the murders)
+(Simpson, O. J.; civil trial deposition for [1997 Ron Goldman] wrongful-death lawsuit; January 1996.) (responding to a photo of him wearing Bruno Magli shoes; a men’s size 12 Bruno Magli shoe print stamped in the victims’ blood was found at the scene; a salesman testified at the 1994-95 criminal trial to selling a pair of Bruno Maglis to O. J.; Simpson wears a size 12; only 299 pairs of Bruno Magli size 12’s ever had been sold in the U.S.; since then, 30-plus photos have surfaced of O. J. wearing the Bruno Maglis before the murders)

-No, kids in America know Donald Trump is a shameless fabulist because he was reported telling associates “[Stormy] Daniels is not the type of woman he finds attractive.”
-Every person in the country, young and old, knows Stormy is EXACTLY the type of woman Donald finds attractive!
-Kids in America heard that lie and said, “Amateur.”
+No, kids in America know Donald Trump is a shameless fabulist because he was reported telling associates, “[Stormy] Daniels is not the type of woman I find attractive.”
+Every person in the country young and old knows Stormy is exactly the type of woman Donald finds attractive!
+Kids in America heard that lie and said, “Total amateur!”

-And O. J. wouldn’t be caught dead (or near a dead person) wearing those “ugly-ass shoes.”
+And O. J. wouldn’t be caught dead (or near a dead person) wearing those “ugly-*ss shoes.”